An Evening of Kagura: The Tale of the Poet-Warrior General

 Master archer Minamoto no Yorimasa was charged with slaying the demon possessing the Emperor.
 Accompanied by his loyal retainer Inohayata, Yorimasa came face to face with the mysterious demon — a Nue.
 The Nue, which had the head of a monkey, the limbs of a tiger, and the tail of a snake, put up a fair fight, but it was eventually felled by Yorimasa’s arrows and Inohayata’s bone-cutting sword.

 Back at the imperial court, the Emperor is making a quick recovery.
-Yorimasa is asked to compose a poem to celebrate the occasion and, in perfect tanka, he humbly states that his arrows “sometimes hits their mark.”
+Yorimasa is asked to compose a poem to celebrate the occasion and, in perfect tanka, he humbly states that his arrows “sometimes hit their mark.”

 My heart was literally pounding during the performance, thanks to sitting directly in the taiko drum’s soundwave line of fire, as well as a nerve-wracking period when the performers’ feet managed to collect all the paper streamers that had previously been thrown in the Nue’s attacks.
 Luckily, both the warriors and demon extracted themselves without incident and without interrupting the choreography.